3 Minute Thesis (3MT®)

 Further details and Useful Resources

-Ulster University 3MT Final 2019: presentations by some Finalists are on Youtube:
+Ulster University 3MT Final 2019: presentations by some Finalists are available on YouTube:

 For further information and queries about the 3MT® competition please contact Lisa Thompson.